Monte Carlo with Determinantal Point Processes: Experimental illustration

 \section{Experimental illustration}

-In this section, we illustrate Theorem~\ref{DPPMC Th1} with a toy experiment\footnote{Pending publication, please email the authors to obtain Python code to reproduce the experiments.}.
-In particular, we investigate how fast the Gaussian limit appears.
+In this section, we illustrate Theorems~\ref{DPPMC Th1} and \ref{DPPMC Th2} with three toy experiments.
+In particular, for both CLTs, we investigate how fast the Gaussian limit appears in each theorem and we estimate the rate of decay of the variance.